weallblamewasif/clipgrab/README.md

 cd clipgrab
 npm install
 ```
-it will automatically open in your browser and ready to use
+when you click Start_ClipGrab.bat it will automatically open in your browser and ready to use

 > **Note:** During `npm install`, the app will automatically download the correct `yt-dlp` and `ffmpeg` binaries for your OS.
 No external installations required! 🎉